ankaAR/bestiario5e/_creatures/abominable-yeti.md

 ***Garras.*** Ataque de arma cuerpo a cuerpo: +11 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 14 (2d6 + 7) slashing damage plus 7 (2d6) cold damage.

 ***Chilling Gaze.*** The yeti targets one creature it can see within 30 feet of it.
-If the target can see the yeti, the target must succeed on a DC 18 Constitution saving throw against this magic or take 21 (6d6) cold damage and then be paralyzed for 1 minute, unless it is immune to cold damage.
+If the target can see the yeti, the target must succeed on a DC 18 Constitution saving throw against this magic or take 21 (6d6) cold damage and then be paralizado for 1 minute, unless it is immune to cold damage.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If the target's saving throw is successful, or if the effect ends on it, the target is immune to this yeti's gaze for 1 hour.

 ***Cold Breath (Recarga 6).*** The yeti exhales a 30-foot cone of frigid air.
 Each creature in that area must make a DC 18 Constitution saving throw, taking 45 (10d8) cold damage on a failed save, or half as much damage on a successful one.